 "I said, who are they?!"
 Rose yelled from behind them, finally catching up.

 The man spoke as he walked, not even turning back to them, "They're made of plastic.
 Living plastic creatures.
 They're being controlled by a relay device in the roof, which would be a great big problem if I didn't have this."
-He held up a device which looked like a small bomb.
+He held up a device that looked like a small bomb.

 Amy couldn't believe her luck.
 Of course it was him!
 Who else would keep a bomb in their coat pocket?
 He looked different, but couldn't Time Lords change their face?
 Like Melody had?